Low-Cost Mental Health Therapy Resources in Atlanta / Decatur

 • Empower Work – Free text line for workplace-related stress/support.
 Text HELLO to (510) 674-1414.

-• Online or In Person AA Meetings – Free, virtual recovery support groups.
+• Online AA Meetings – Free, virtual recovery support groups.